 The Juvenile Department provides counseling, detention, investigation, and administrative support services to youth whose conduct or circumstances bring them within the jurisdiction of the Juvenile Court.

 The Juvenile Counselor 1 is an entry-level professional position within the County Juvenile Department.
-Positions within the Juvenile Counselor 1 classification may specialize delinquency cases or may serve as a tracker with specific tasks for monitoring cases.
-Incumbents perform basic intake and assessment activities and have minimum case management involvement with delinquency cases supervised by the Juvenile Department.
-Some Juvenile Counselor 1 positions are assigned a small caseload of less serious crimes with youth designated as low risk.
+Positions within the Juvenile Counselor 1 classification may process youth in the Juvenile Intake and Assessment Center, supervise a delinquency caseload or may serve as a tracker with specific tasks for monitoring cases.
+Incumbents perform basic intake and assessment activities and may be responsible for diversion level case management responsibilities.

 Duties may include but are not limited to the following:

-- Provides orientation and counseling to youth and their families; explains courts procedures; coordinates with DHS, police, attorneys and agencies to establish court appointment for hearings, secures legal counsel, if necessary; prepares relevant legal and court documents.
+7. Provides orientation and explains court procedures to youth and families; coordinates with DHS, police, attorneys and agencies to prepare for hearings; secures legal counsel if necessary; prepares relevant legal and court documents; presents cases in court.

-- Contacts victims to determine alleged restitution if any to be paid by juveniles; documents statements and or requests from victims.
+8. Coordinates with Victim Coordinator (Human Services Coordinator 1) to determine alleged restitution, if any, to be paid by juveniles; documents statements and/or requests from victims.

 REQUIRED KNOWLEDGE AND SKILLS